Skip to content

 We open command line and write:

-With -b 4096, we request the generation of a 4096-bit key.
-With -C <label>, we can add an optional label to the key for easier identification, such as the name of the personal computer for which we want to create an SSH key.
-By default, we will generate an SSH key with the RSA encryption algorithm.
-When prompted for the file to store the key and the passphrase to encrypt the private key, press ↵ Enter
+By using -t ed25519, we request the generation of a key using the EdDSA signature scheme, and with -C <label>, we can optionally add a label to the key for easier identification — for example, the name of the personal computer for which we want to create the SSH key.
+When prompted for the file to save the key and the passphrase to encrypt the private part of the key, press ↵ Enter.

 Generating public/private rsa key pair.